 Suitable for Hot Weather

-For rainy and snowy areas, a concrete driveway is not suitable.
+and snowy areas, a concrete driveway is not suitable.
 The surface becomes slippery because of rain and the snow is also very difficult to clean from the surface.
 That is why concreting is suitable for hot weather.
 It reflects the heat from the surface.
 Keeps the surface cool.

 Best Season for Concreting